mmsaki/timevalue/README.md

 Next, install package using `python -m pip install .`

-Use analytica in your cli bash terminal.
+Use analytica in your command line interface / Terminal.

 ```bash
 analytica 1000, .03, 2 #returns 1060.9